Duke beats Miami 27-17 to snap 5-game slide

 DURHAM, N.C.
+(AP) — Quentin Harris spent four years patiently waiting his turn to start at Duke.
+He wasn’t about to end his college career with six straight losses.

-(AP) — Quentin Harris ran for one touchdown and threw for another, and Duke’s defense had nine sacks in a 27-17 victory over Miami on Saturday, snapping its five-game losing streak.
+Harris led two fourth-quarter touchdown drives, and the Blue Devils’ defense had nine sacks in a 27-17 victory over Miami on Saturday that snapped a five-game losing streak.

 Deon Jackson ran 2 yards for the go-ahead TD one possession before Harris threw a 49-yard scoring pass to Jalon Calhoun, helping the Blue Devils (5-7, 3-5 Atlantic Coast Conference) win a game played in a persistent downpour that made things tough on the offenses.

+“That effort was about pride,” Duke coach David Cutcliffe said.
+“I watched our defensive front literally twist, scratch, claw, anything they could to rush that quarterback.
+I watched our offense never say die.”

-Harris, who had an early 24-yard scoring run, was 10 of 24 for 156 yards and rushed for 49 yards for Duke — a figure skewed by six sacks.
+Harris — who redshirted his first season on campus, then spent the next three stuck behind future NFL starter Daniel Jones on the depth chart — had an early 24-yard scoring run, was 10 of 24 for 156 yards and rushed for 49 yards for Duke — a figure skewed by six sacks.
 His 18-yard pass to Calhoun to the Miami 5 set up Jackson’s score that made it 20-17 with 9:37 to play.

+“It’s definitely great to end the regular season on a win, especially after we had a tough streak toward the end of the season,” Harris said.
+“Great to just kind of see the resiliency of our group and send the seniors out on a positive note.”

 Miami replaced starting QB Jarren Williams with N’Kosi Perry for the next drive — a three-and-out that netted 1 yard — and the Blue Devils needed only four plays to take a two-score lead, with Harris hitting Calhoun down the left sideline.